 Please read the article thoroughly to know some common problems in your dryer and how to fix them.
 You can do this yourself without calling any technician nearby, and it will save you some dollars.

-Also Read: Whirlpool Dryer Not Heating/Heat Up Problems: FIXED
+Suggested Read: How to Repair a Whirlpool Dryer Not Heating Problems: FIXED

 Troubleshooting an LG Dryer that is Not Heating Properly?